• Apply now

 Course outline

-This major is a Bachelor of Advanced Science (Honours) course, designed for high-performing students to pursue their interest in science through research, leadership and entrepreneurship opportunities.
+This major is a Bachelor of Advanced Science (Honours) course, designed for high-performing students to pursue their interest in a particular discipline through research, leadership and entrepreneurship opportunities.
+As an Advanced Science student, you will benefit from a flexible learning approach, exploring the field of computing through for-credit immersive research experiences, industry placement and/or interdisciplinary team-based projects.

 In your first year, you'll develop your programming skills and study the fundamental theoretical knowledge of computing.
 Topics covered will include C++, Java, Linux and object oriented programming.